Money Worries Now Series: Financial issues affecting students in universities and colleges

 Loss of sleep

-Insufficient sleep can lead to poor performance at school, and students are already under a lot of pressure.
+Insufficient sleep can lead to poor school performance, and students are already under much pressure.

 Loneliness and social problems